MIT-LCP/bloatectomy/README.md

 # Bloatectomy
 Bloatectomy: a method for the identification and removal of duplicate text in the bloated notes of electronic health records and other documents.
-Takes in a list of notes or a single file (.docx, .txt, .rtf, etc) or single string to be marked for duplicates.
+Takes in a list of notes or a single file (.docx, .txt, .rtf, etc) or single string to be marked for duplicates which can then be highlighted, bolded, or removed.
 Marked output and tokens are output.

 # Requirements
 - Python>=3.7.x (in order for the regular expressions to work correctly)